xrma99/Library_BorrowingReturning_system/README.md

 # Library_BorrowingReturning_system
-A simeple library borrowing and returning system implementation
+A simeple library borrowing and returning system implementation.

+It was implemented in Data Structure course in my sophomore year as the final project individually.

+It's been so long...